Soft Footprints Travel Guides

 Praia das Macas wide sandy crescent backed by orange-roofed houses.

 A day at Praia das Maçãs works best when the plan stays loose.
-The beach is the starting point, not the whole itinerary.
-The village, the river, the tram and the surrounding coast all contribute to how the day unfolds.
+The beach is the starting point, but the river, tram, village and nearby coast all shape how the day develops.

 Vintage red Sintra Atlântico tram bound for Praia das Maçãs on tracks.